smallstep/certificates/README.md

 authorized provisioner and then request a new certificate.

 ```
-$ step ca certificate "foo.example.com" foo.crt foo.key --ca-url https://ca.smallstep.com \
+$ step ca certificate "foo.example.com" foo.crt foo.key
-    --root /path/to/root_ca.crt
 ```

-If you would like to generate certificates on demand from an automated configuration configuration management solution (no user input) you would split the above flow into two commands.
+If you would like to generate certificates on demand from an automated configuration management solution (no user input) you would split the above flow into two commands.